framps/collectNWData/README.md

 === Bundle and test collectNWDataGUI.sh ===

+1) The script will be built in directory buildResults
+2) To test the build collectNWDataGUI.sh is called such that the whole code is extracted and the GUI will start

 git clone https://github.com/framps/collectNWData.git
 ./bundle.sh
-# 1) The script is now be available in directory buildResults
-# 2) collectNWDataGUI.sh is called such that the whole code is extracted and the GUI will start